Ghada-Lotfi/ultimate_task1/README.md

 		- Directory is changed to path containing the NodeJS file as follows: cd C:\Users\User

-		- The following command in then run: npm install prompt-sync
+		- The following command is then run: npm install prompt-sync

-		- The command to run the file will be as follows: node Task.js
+		- The command to run the file will be as follows: node Task1.js

 4) The function will then be executed and will ask for Country and City input